AntonovAnton/math.evaluation/README.md

     6: 3^4sin(-PI/2) = -81;
     7: -3^4sin(-PI/2) = 81; //completed

 *NOTE: The Evaluating event is cleaned up in the Dispose method.
-I recommend using the **using** statement to ensure proper disposal and prevent memory leaks.*
+So I recommend using the **using** statement to ensure proper disposal.*

 ## Supported math functions, operators, and constants